 Stay up-to-date on happenings in your neighborhood through email and text messages sent by the Washtenaw County Sheriff's Office.
 Nixle is the first secure and identity-certified communication service that allows local, county and state law enforcement agencies to connect with local residents over cell phone, email and web.
 Click here to learn more.

 Community Emergency Preparedness Workbook & Guidelines

-The Emergency Management Division is responsible for the activation of thirty-one designated outdoor warning sirens throughout Washtenaw County.
-Except for scheduled testing, these sirens will be activated when significant severe weather has been detected (a tornado or a severe thunderstorm with damaging winds confirmed to be in excess of 70 MPH); when a hazardous materials accident occurs that requires immediate protective action by the public, or for other critical events such homeland security emergencies.
+The Emergency Services Division is responsible for the activation of 87 designated outdoor warning sirens throughout Washtenaw County.
+Except for scheduled testing, these sirens will be activated when significant severe weather has been detected (a tornado or a severe thunderstorm with damaging winds confirmed to be 75 MPH or greater); when a hazardous materials accident occurs that requires immediate protective action by the public, or for other critical events such homeland security emergencies.
 Click here for complete information

 - Large-scale emergency preparedness, planning, training, response and recovery services

 - Emergency Operations Center activation readiness and survivability

 - Pre-disaster public awareness campaigns for severe weather and technological accidents